Why is the government subsidising pollution in the form of free credits?

 It is also unfair.
 Everyday households play their part by paying the carbon price in our petrol and electricity bills.
 As the emissions cap shrinks to try meet our targets, the burden of meeting those targets increasingly falls on individuals, while some of our biggest polluting industries continue to get a free pass to pollute.

-It is not good long term planning.
+It's not good long term planning.
 Maintaining this pollution subsidy for decades to come while the rest of the world accelerates action is locking thousands of jobs into fossil fuel dependency, and liable to shock transitions as the rest of the world takes faster action.

 We are proposing to end the system of free carbon credits by 2030.